 Go on More Hunts with Better Information, Join Huntin' Fool Today!

 Montana is the only state that offers over-the-counter bighorn sheep tags.
-This year, hunters can choose from five units – 300, 303, 500, 501, and 502.
+Hunters can choose from five units – 300, 303, 500, 501, and 502.
 The tags must be purchased or applied for by May 1st.
 The odds of harvesting a ram are typically around 2%, but every year, some lucky hunters take rams home.
-Last year, 11 hunters harvested rams in the unlimited areas.
+Last year, 14 hunters harvested rams in the unlimited areas.
 See the “Unlimited Bighorn Sheep” section for more information on all of the units and hunts.
+If you have questions about the unlimited hunts or are a Montana resident and you would like to talk about the other draw units available to you, give us a call.
+Good luck in the draw!

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!